Vyral/brendon-payne-recruiting/_posts/2020-08-12-how-do-you-eliminate-fear-in-the-real-estate-business.md

 7:27 — Wrapping up today’s topic

-Hopefully, this information at least creates the spark you needed to flip the switch and stop being paralyzed by fear.
+Hopefully, this information at least creates the spark you needed to **flip the switch and stop being paralyzed by fear**.
 Remember: The opposite of fear is courage, and the courage to move forward comes from knowing where you need to make those first steps.

 As always, if there’s anything we can help you with during these uncertain times, please reach out by phone or email.
-We love any opportunity to share the strategies and mindsets we’ve successfully implemented and empower professionals in our industry.
+We love any opportunity to share the strategies and mindsets we’ve successfully implemented and to empower professionals in our industry.